 A 14-year-old girl was killed after a serious accident Tuesday morning.
-According to an article on KSL’s website, the sixteen-year-old girl and child were also injured in the crash.
+According to an article on KSL’s website, a sixteen-year-old girl and child were also injured in the crash.
 The crash occurred at 12600 S. 2700 West around 7 a.m.
 The two lanes heading east were closed for nearly two hours as the police cleared the scene.
 The roads were later reopened around 10 a.m.
-Tuesday afternoon, Fox 13’s website reported that the teenage girl had died from her injuries and the young child was still in serious condition following the crash.
+Tuesday, Fox 13’s website reported that the teenage girl had died from her injuries and the young child was still in serious condition following the crash.

 The Fox 13 article reported that Unified Police Department officer, Ken Hansen said that the accident happened when a yellow Volkswagen Beetle was heading west and it crashed with a Subaru that was heading east.
 The 16-year-old who later passed away from injuries was the driver of the Beetle.
 The other teenager and the child were riding in the same vehicle.
 Those in the Subaru were not injured.
 The exact cause of the accident is still unknown.

 Our hearts go out to the family and friends of the victim.
 Unfortunately, teen accidents happen far more often than they should.
 According to numbers given by the Centers for Disease Control and Prevention (CDC), in 2015, 2,333 teens were killed in an accident, and another 235,845 were treated in an emergency room for a severe injury.
 This translates to six teens killed every day in a crash across the United States.